gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 | 12101 | 2019 |

 The dataset itself cannot tell us anything about the context of these numbers in a machine-readable way.
-However, we can analyze, from the column title, that a German zip code (**postleitzahl**) and a year designation is represented.
+However, we can infer from the column title that a German zip code (**postleitzahl**) and a year designation are present.

 This clarifies two important things:

-- Due to that fact that a German zip code is modeled in column **postleitzahl** we can infer an [xsd:integer](http://www.w3.org/2001/XMLSchema#integer) datatype of 5 digits length.
+- Due to the fact that a German zip code is modeled in column **postleitzahl**, we can infer an [xsd:integer](http://www.w3.org/2001/XMLSchema#integer) datatype of 5 digits in length.
 Since we know that the semantics of the column is a zip code, we know that no unit needs to be assigned to values of this column.
-The column represents a postal identifier which happens to look like a quantity.
+The column represents a postal identifier that resembles a quantity.
-- Since we know that the **baujahr** column represents year, we can use the datatype [xsd:gYear](http://www.w3.org/2001/XMLSchema#gYear) is applicable for this column.
-Due to the usage of the type [xsd:gYear](http://www.w3.org/2001/XMLSchema#gYear) no other unit designation is needed.
+- Since we know that the **baujahr** column represents a year, we can use the datatype [xsd:gYear](http://www.w3.org/2001/XMLSchema#gYear), which is applicable for this column.
+Due to the usage of the type [xsd:gYear](http://www.w3.org/2001/XMLSchema#gYear), no other unit designation is needed.

 > [!NOTE]